leon-ai/leon/packages/checker/README.md

 ### Have I Been Pwned

-Verify if a or several email addresses have been pwned.
+Verify if one or several email addresses have been pwned (thanks to [Have I Been Pwned](https://haveibeenpwned.com/).

 #### Usage